awsdocs/amazon-rekognition-developer-guide/doc_source/search-face-with-image-procedure.md

-# Searching for a Face Using an Image<a name="search-face-with-image-procedure"></a>
+# Searching for a face using an image<a name="search-face-with-image-procedure"></a>

 You can use the [SearchFacesByImage](API_SearchFacesByImage.md) operation to search for faces in a collection that match the largest face in a supplied image\.

-For more information, see [Searching for Faces Within a Collection](collections.md#collections-search-faces)\.
+For more information, see [Searching for faces within a collection](collections.md#collections-search-faces)\.

 **To search for a face in a collection using an image \(SDK\)**

 1. If you haven't already:

    1. Create or update an IAM user with `AmazonRekognitionFullAccess` and `AmazonS3ReadOnlyAccess` permissions\.
-For more information, see [Step 1: Set Up an AWS Account and Create an IAM User](setting-up.md#setting-up-iam)\.
+For more information, see [Step 1: Set up an AWS account and create an IAM user](setting-up.md#setting-up-iam)\.

    1. Install and configure the AWS CLI and the AWS SDKs\.
-For more information, see [Step 2: Set Up the AWS CLI and AWS SDKs](setup-awscli-sdk.md)\.
+For more information, see [Step 2: Set up the AWS CLI and AWS SDKs](setup-awscli-sdk.md)\.

 1. Upload an image \(that contains one or more faces\) to your S3 bucket\.